Mr-Bamboo/MFG-HMoE/README.md

 ### Test
 ```
 python hmoe/test.py -opt options/test/test_HMoE_SRx4_UCMerced.yml
 ```
 The weight file (pth) for UCMerced has been released at the link below：
 [Google Drive]:https://drive.google.com/drive/folders/1WU3UUcRl9Q4EY1TokaqvPmBy0W6TClaZ?usp=sharing

-However, please note that we do not recommend directly using this weight file for performance reporting, as the dataset splits may be not consistent.
-We suggest that you use the provided training scripts to train the model yourself and then conduct testing.
+However, please note that we do not recommend using this weight file directly for performance reporting, since your dataset splits may differ from those used in our work.
+For performance reporting, we strongly suggest training the model yourself using the provided training scripts and then evaluating with the weights obtained from your own training process.

 ## Acknowledgments